Hgoatly/Discover-Skane/testing.md

   - **Expected Result**: When 'Hide Map' is clicked, the map will be hidden, and the image will be visible.
   - **Actual Result**:  When 'Hide Map' is clicked, the map will is hidden, and the image is visible.
   - **Pass/Fail**: Pass.

+    - Screenshot of the 'Lakes' card, with the image clearly visible after 'Hide Map' has been clicked.

     <div align="center">
     <img src="assets/images/readme-images/lakes-card-screenshot.jpg" alt="Screenshot of the lakes card">